BindusriPapugani/OTP-Generator/README.md

 - Input fields reset when generating a new OTP
 - Random background color generator
 - Clean UI using CSS Flexbox
+- Responsive design for mobile and laptop screens

 ## Technologies Used